-Offering investment services or products in Canada, whether online or in person, is a regulated activity.
-The CSA are encouraging investors to take time on March 16, 2016 to check before they invest during its annual Check Registration Day.
+Offering investment services or products in Canada, whether online or in-person, is a regulated activity.
+The CSA is encouraging investors to take time on March 16, 2016, to check before they invest during its annual Check Registration Day.
 Here’s how:

 - Go to AreTheyRegistered.ca to ensure your investment individuals or firms are registered in your jurisdiction.

-- Call your local securities regulator to verify registration.
+- Call your local securities regulator to verify the registration.

 If you have any concerns about a person or company offering an investment opportunity, please contact BCSC Inquiries at 604-899-6854 or 1-800-373-6393 or through e-mail at [email protected].